rrobinlee/194cs_final/README.md

-# PSTAT 194CS Computational Methods in Statistics Final Project
+# PSTAT 194CS Final Project

 ## Predicting Data Science and STEM Salaries with Permutation Tests and Bootstrapping